Categories

 black and white photo of a woman in a suit standing outdoors

-Bertha Braun (née Halmesco) in Brighton Beach, Brooklyn in the 1950s, from a cropped family photo.
+Bertha Braun in Brighton Beach, Brooklyn in the 1950s, from a cropped family photo.
 Source: Ancestry.com.

-When Charles Braun died in 1947, Bertha’s brother Alexander, who had moved from Egypt, moved in with them, as did Matty Halmesco, as we can see below in the 1950 census.
+When Charles Braun died in 1947, Bertha’s brother Alexander, who had left Egypt during the period of deteriorating conditions for Jewish residents, and moved in with them, as did Matty Halmesco, as we can see below in the 1950 census.
 William Halmesco, meanwhile, continued to live in the Bronx as he had since arriving in New York decades earlier.
 He died in 1952, and was buried in the P.M.B.S. plot at Mount Hebron cemetery alongside fellow cornetist Samuel Blank.

 Braun family residence in the 1950 census at 3091 Brighton 5th Street.
 Source: Ancestry.com.